learn-co-students/ruby-project-guidelines-atlanta-web-033020/README.md

 This CLI application simulates a dog shelter network management software.
 The purpose of this application is to provide management of dog data as dogs come into and are adopted out of shelters.
 Throught this application, a dog may be added to a shelter, adopted by a foster parent, and adopted by a regular adopter.

+## Install Instructions
+1. Clone this repository to your local machine.
+2. Once cloned, navigate to the base folder of this repository on your machine.
+3. Run bundle install in the terminal to install required gems.
+4. Run ruby bin/run.rb to run application.

 ## Application Structure and Rules

 ### Login